DennisLoska/DennisLoska.github.io/_posts/2019-05-03-aptik-backup.md

 **I want to backup my files, not dealing with filesystem problems!**

-That's why I decided to look for a backup solution, which would backup my systems settings, installed data, packages, themes etc..
+That's why I decided to look for a backup solution, which would backup my systems settings, installed packages, data, themes etc..
 I wanted to be able to work, while backing up my system in the background.
-So I started to search and stumbled upon [Aptik](https://github.com/teejee2008/aptik "Aptik")
+So I started to search and stumbled upon [Aptik](https://github.com/teejee2008/aptik "Aptik").

 > Aptik is a tool for migrating settings and data from one Linux installation to another.
 It can be used while re-installing the operating system, and when moving to next release of a Linux distribution.